-Sky Blue FC selected 2015 MAC Hermann Trophy winner, Costa Rica international and Penn State University midfielder Raquel Rodriguez with the second overall pick in the 2016 National Women’s Soccer League (NWSL) College Draft.
-With the selection, Sky Blue FC brought in a championship playmaker who played every minute for Costa Rica in the 2015 FIFA Women’s World Cup last summer before leading Penn State to the 2015 NCAA College Cup title this past fall.
+Sky Blue FC selected the 2015 MAC Hermann Trophy winner, Costa Rica international and Penn State University standout with the second overall pick in the 2016 National Women’s Soccer League (NWSL) College Draft.
+With the selection, Sky Blue FC brought in a championship playmaker who played every minute for Costa Rica in the 2015 FIFA Women’s World Cup before leading Penn State to the 2015 NCAA College Cup title that fall.

-Rodriguez joins Kelley O’Hara as the second MAC Hermann Trophy winner on the Sky Blue FC roster, an elite distinction awarded to the best player in NCAA Division I soccer.
-She recently completed an exceptional senior campaign in Happy Valley, starting 27 matches for Penn State and recording 18 points on a diversified six goals and six assists.
+Rodriguez won the 2015 MAC Hermann Trophy, an elite distinction awarded to the best player in NCAA Division I soccer.
+During her senior campaign in Happy Valley, she started 27 matches for Penn State and recorded 18 points on a diversified six goals and six assists.
 None of those goals were bigger than her game-winner in the NCAA Women’s College Cup final, where her 72nd minute tally lifted Penn State to its first ever national championship by defeating Duke, 1-0.
 In addition to claiming both the NCAA’s greatest team and individual awards, the Nittany Lion captain was also honored in 2015 as the NCAA Women’s College Cup Most Outstanding Offensive Player, NSCAA Scholar Player of the Year, TopDrawerSoccer Player of the Year, TopDrawerSoccer Best XI First Team, Honda Sport Award winner, NSCAA All-America First Team and All-Big Ten First Team, among others.

 For her college career, Rodriguez made 90 starts over 93 appearances, registering 74 points on 23 goals and 28 assists.
-The 22-year-old has always had a knack for scoring when the stage was biggest, tallying nine game-winning goals over the past three seasons.
+The 24-year-old has always had a knack for scoring when the stage was biggest, tallying nine game-winning goals over her final three seasons.